cockroachdb/docs/_includes/v21.1/orchestration/start-kubernetes.md

 - [Manual AWS](#manual-aws)

 {{site.data.alerts.callout_info}}
-The CockroachDB Kubernetes Operator is currently supported for GKE only.
+The CockroachDB Kubernetes Operator is currently supported for GKE and [Red Hat OpenShift](https://www.openshift.com/) only.
+For details on using the Operator with the OpenShift platform, see [Deploy CockroachDB on Red Hat OpenShift](deploy-cockroachdb-with-kubernetes-openshift.html).
 {{site.data.alerts.end}}

 ### Hosted GKE